 The top management team at Sears is utilizing performance management practices and principles to align human resources with business strategy.
-Headquartered in Hoffman Estates, Illinois, Sears is the 18th largest retailing company in the United States.
-And it is the fifth largest American department store company by sales, (behind Walmart, Target, Best Buy, and The Home Depot), and the third largest broadline retailer in the United States, with approximately US\$22.14 billion in annual revenues and approximately 651 retail stores.
+Headquartered in Hoffman Estates, Illinois, as of 2018, Sears is the 31st largest retailing company in the United States, And it is the fifth-largest American department store company by sales behind Walmart, Target, Best Buy, and the Home Depot), and the third largest broad-line retailer in the United States, with approximately \$22.14 billion in annual revenues and approximately 651 retail stores.
 Sears is a home appliance retailer and offers tools, lawn and garden products, home electronics, and automotive repair and maintenance.
 Following the merger with Kmart Corp. and Sears, Roebuck & Co., Aylwin B. Lewis was promoted to chief executive and tasked with a strategic culture change initiative in hopes of reinvigorating the struggling retail company.
 A strategic objective is to move from an inward focus to a customer service approach.
-A second key objective is to bring about an entrepreneurial spirit, where store managers strive for financial literacy and are challenged to identify opportunities for greater profits.
+A second key objective is to bring about an entrepreneurial spirit where store managers strive for financial literacy and are challenged to identify opportunities for greater profits.
 Several aspects of the performance management system are being utilized to achieve these strategic objectives.
 For example, employee duties and objectives are being revised so that employees will spend less time in back rooms and more time interacting with customers to facilitate purchases and understand customer needs.
 In addition, leadership communication with employees and face-to-face interaction are being encouraged.
-Lewis, who is now CEO of Potbelly, used to spend three days per week in stores with employees and frequently quizzed managers on their knowledge, such as asking about profit margins for a given department.
+Lewis, who became CEO of Potbelly after leaving Sears, used to spend three days per week in stores with employees and frequently quizzes managers on their knowledge, such as asking about profit margins for a given department.
 The greatest compliment employees receive is to be referred to as "commercial" or someone who can identify opportunities for profits.
-All Sears headquarters employees are also required to spend a day working in a store, which many had never done before.
+All Sears head quarters employees are also required to spend a day working in a store, which many had never done before.
 Executive management has identified 500 employees who are considered potential leaders who are given training and development opportunities specifically aimed at cultural and strategic changes.
-In sum, the performance management system at Sears is used as a strategic tool to change Sears' culture because senior management views encouraging key desired behaviors as critical to the company's success in the marketplace.9 performance management systems in all public organizations in that country with the aim to prevent favoritism, corruption, and bribery, and also, to emphasize the importance of impartiality and merit in administrative decisions.
+In sum, the performance management system at Sears is used as a strategic tool to change Sears's culture because senior management views encouraging key desired behaviors as critical to the company's success in the marketplace.10